How to Design Excellent Checkout Page?

 Shoppers abandon the checkout process due to multiple reasons: unexpected shipping costs, a poor e-commerce checkout UX, the requirement to create a user account, payment security concerns, and more.

-We are going to shed light on the most common issues, and the best checkout page design practices to solve them.
+We are going to shed light on the most common issues that arise when you redesign an e-commerce website, and the best checkout page design practices to solve them.